MindTheGap-ERC/CarboKitten.jl/docs/src/visualization/map-view.md

 # Map View

 The map-view visualization routine allows users to plot model output at selected stratigraphic positions or depths.
 This makes it possible to inspect 2D facies patterns, sediment distribution, and lateral organization across the platform at different stratigraphic levels.
 The user can select the stratigraphic position or depth to visualize, and the routine returns a horizontal map-view of the facies distribution.
+Maps can be coloured either categorically, by dominant facies, or continuously, by the proportion of one selected facies relative to the total sediment in each cell.

 ![Map View Categotical](../fig/map_view_file_cat.png)
 ![Map View Proportion](../fig/map_view_file_fraction.png)

 ### Test

-Run Example 1 to reproduce the figure above from the alcap-example.h5 file.
+Example 1 reproduces the map-view figure from `alcap-example.h5` using categorical facies colouring.
+Each colour corresponds to the dominant facies in a cell, and the colourbar is labelled by facies index.

+Example 2 reproduces the same map views using continuous proportional colouring.
+In this mode, the colour scale represents the proportion of one selected facies relative to the total sediment in each cell.

-Example 2 shows how to plot the map views from memory.
-Run it straight after the model.
+Example 3 shows how to plot map views directly from memory.
+Run it immediately after running the model.

 ```{.julia .task file=examples/visualization/map_view.jl}
 module Script